Neurosurgery in Istanbul - coordinator support

 Why Istanbul for neurosurgery

 For international patients, the organizational part also matters.
 HealthTurkiye describes the official international healthcare framework in Turkey.
-For the patient, this does not replace choosing the right doctor, but it gives a general structure for international medical services.
+For the patient, this does not replace choosing the right doctor.
+But it gives a general structure for international medical services.

 Which methods may be discussed